-The testing of the second hypothesis (H_2) with the nature of industry (receivable) proxy shows the value of B of -1.515 with the significance of 0.897, it can be concluded that the nature of industry does not significantly affect fraudulent financial reporting.
-It means that the hypothesis is rejected because the mean value of corporate receivable from the previous year does not affect corporate cash flow.
-Therefore, the study result is in accordance with the study done by Tiffani and Marfuah (2015) stating that the variable nature of industry does not significantly affect financial statement fraud.
-However, the result contradicts with the study done by Sihombing and Raharjo (2014) stating that the nature of industry affects significantly.
+The testing of the second hypothesis $(H_2)$ with the nature of industry (pecivable) proxy shows the value of B of -1.515 with the significance of 0.897, it can be concluded that the nature of industry does not significantly affect fraudulent financial reporting.
+It means that the hypothesis is rejected because the mean value of corporate receivable from the previous year does not affect corporate cash dow.
+Therefore, the study result is in accordance with the study done by Tiffani and Marfuah (2015) stating that the variable nature of industry does by Sihombing and Raharjo (2014) stating that the nature of industry affects significantly.